 Office Manager Skills and Job Requirements

-Office managers are professionals who ensure office operations run smoothly.
-Whether they work in small or large organizations, they must juggle a variety of responsibilities.
-A typical day of an office manager may include hiring new employees, ordering supplies, calculating payroll and motivating employees to increase productivity.
+Office managers juggle a variety of responsibilities.
+A typical day of an office manager might include hiring new employees, ordering supplies, calculating payroll and motivating employees to increase productivity.

 People who wish to become office managers must be organized individuals, demonstrating common sense and negotiation skills.
-According to the U.S. Bureau of Labor Statistics, they must have the ability to monitor work performed by staff so that it is completed on time, within budget and meets high quality standards (www.bls.gov).
+They must have the ability to monitor work performed by staff so that it's completed on time and within budget and meets high quality standards.

 Office managers are usually required to be familiar with various computer software packages, including Microsoft Word, PowerPoint, Outlook and Excel.
 Since they often are responsible for writing proposals, presentations and memorandums, they should also possess strong written communication skills.
 Overseeing other employees requires them to be effective oral communicators, as well as being able to interact with many different individuals in a professional manner.